{TokyoDev}

 Salary by Experience

 Experience is one of the most important factors in determining your salary as a developer, and so looking at it can be a good place to start when you’re trying to judge your value in the market.
-We found that among junior developers (less than two years of experience), the median compensation was ¥5.5 million, while among senior developers (eight or more years of experience), the median rose to ¥12.5 million.
+We found that among junior developers (less than one year of experience), the median compensation was ¥4.5 million, while among senior developers (seven to nine years of experience), the median rose to ¥9.5 million.

 Experience Median Compensation